 Various retailers, including Walgreens, CVS and Walmart, offer vaccination clinics through their retail pharmacies.
 To schedule an appointment, call or visit your local pharmacy.

 NH Mobile Vaccine Van

 Anyone can receive vaccines or boosters.
 The van schedule and locations are available online.
 Keep checking the www.vaccines.nh.gov and click on “Find the Van.”

-- Have not been able to schedule your appointment at a retail pharmacy or a State of New Hampshire-run clinic;
+- You have not been able to schedule your appointment at a retail pharmacy or a State of New Hampshire-run clinic;

 - You have a time-sensitive need to obtain the vaccine;

-- Have a known allergy to one of the vaccines, a history of a bad reaction to a previous vaccine, or medical conditions(s) that could increase your risk of a vaccine reaction that needs a higher level of clinical supervision.
+- You have a known allergy to one of the vaccines, a history of a bad reaction to a previous vaccine, or medical conditions(s) that could increase your risk of a vaccine reaction that needs a higher level of clinical supervision.

-If you're seeking vaccination for your 12-15-year old child, contact your child's primary care provider.
+If you're seeking vaccination for your 5-17-year old child, contact your child's primary care provider.